tytydraco/yessleep/out/Fuck_HIPAA_My_first_patient_just_broke_my_heart.md

-“I would have liked to work with me.”
+Finally he said, “I would have liked to work with you.”

 With that, he went back into Charlie’s office.